amcginlay/eks-demos/doc/21-appmesh/README.md

   --set serviceType=ClusterIP
 ```

+This reconfiguration will cause all the frontend pods to restart.
+When they restart the `envoy` proxy will hook any requests matching the backend URL and route them as per the rules defined in App Mesh.
+Be aware that `VirtualService` resources **do not** support the fully-qualified naming convention adopted by Kubernetes services (i.e. `<service>.<namespace>.svc.cluster.local`).

 Return to your **dedicated** terminal window polling the frontend and, at this point, nothing appears to have changed because we weighted the `VirtualRouter` to send 100% of traffic to the `blue` backend.

 Continue to watch what happens here as you move on.